niedakh/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role:
-- Assistant Professor in
-- Machine Learning Engineer in Avaya Inc.
-- Chairman of the Society for Beautification of the City of Wrocław
-- Vice-charmain of the Wrocław's District Council of Brochów
+role: Assistant Professor at Wrocław University of Science & Technology; Machine Learning Engineer in Avaya Inc.; - Chairman of the Society for Beautification of the City of Wrocław; Vice-charmain of the Wrocław's District Council of Brochów

 # Organizations/Affiliations